ogarcia138/predictingCryptoMarketTrends-/README.md

       -Overfitting Concerns: If a model exhibits strong performance on the training set but weaker performance on the test set, it may be overfitting.
 Techniques like cross-validation or regularization can mitigate this.

    By systematically comparing these metrics, we ensure a transparent and data-driven approach to selecting the final model for cryptocurrency price prediction.

+# Deployment Pipeline #

+**Real-time Data Flow**

+Continuous Data Fetching:

+   -Python scripts (or scheduled jobs) regularly query the Kraken API for updated price data and the Reddit/X API's for new posts and tweets.

+   -This ensures the model always has access to the latest market movements and sentiment signals.

+Pipeling Overview:

+   1. Data Ingestion: Collect new OHLC prices, volume, and social media text in real time.

+   2. Preprocessing: Apply text cleaning, scale numerical features, and run FinBERT for sentiment analysis on incoming social media data.

+   3. Model Inference: Feed the latest batch of cleaned, feature-engineered data into the trained model(s) to generate immediate predictions (price up or price down)

+   4. Output & Visualization: Results are either logged to a database, displayed on a dashboard, or served via an API endpoint for consumption by external applications.

+ By automating each step, we maintain a seamless flow from data collection to actionable price predictions, minimizing both manual intervention and model staleness.